fastrgv/AdaGate/README.md

 # AdaGate
 AdaGate is a first-person 3D sokoban puzzle game within a Stargate / Portal fantasy setting that runs on Mac OS-X and GNU Linux.

-Click on the large tar.gz file under releases for all source & binaries.
+Click on the large tar.gz file under releases to download all source & binaries (both Mac & Linux).

 # AdaGate -- v 5.9.1